amc5/applied-data-analysis/module-09/module-09.md

 The **critical value** is derived from the standardized version of a sampling distribution (e.g., the normal distribution) that corresponds the quantile limits we are interested in.
 For example, for the 95% CI around the mean, the critical value corresponds the range of quantiles above and below which we expect to see only 5% of the distribution of statistic values.
 This is equivalent to the ± 1 - (*α*/2) quantiles, where *α*=0.05, i.e., the ± 0.975 quantile that we have used before for calculating 95% CIs.

-The **standard error** is the standard deviation of the sampling distribution, which, as noted above, is often estimated from the sample itself as *σ*/*s**q**r**t*(*n*) but can also be calculated directly from the population standard deviation, if that is known.
+The **standard error** is the standard deviation of the sampling distribution, which, as noted above, is often estimated from the sample itself as *σ*/sqrt(*n*) but can also be calculated directly from the population standard deviation, if that is known.

 Recall that in Module 8, we created a vector, *v*, containing 1000 random numbers selected from a normal distribution with mean 3.5 and standard deviation 4.
-We then calculated the mean, standard deviation, and standard error of the mean (SEM) based on a sample of 30 observations drawn from that vector, and we use the normal distribution to characterize the quantiles associated with the central 95% of the distribution to define the upper and lower bounds of the 95% CI.
+We then calculated the mean, standard deviation, and standard error of the mean (SEM) based on a sample of 30 observations drawn from that vector, and we used the normal distribution to characterize the quantiles associated with the central 95% of the distribution to define the upper and lower bounds of the 95% CI.

 ``` r
 > n <- 1000